xuepro/xuepro.github.io/_posts/2018-06-02-蒙特卡罗方法Monte Carlo methods.md

 actions from each state.
 With no returns to average, the Monte Carlo estimates of the other actions will not improve with experience.

-One way to do this is by specifying that the episodes start in a state{action pair, and that every pair has a nonzero probability of being selected as the start.
+One way to do this is by specifying that the episodes start in a state-action pair, and that every pair has a nonzero probability of being selected as the start.
 This guarantees that all state{action pairs will be visited an innite number of times in the limit of an innite number of episodes.
 We call this the assumption of **exploring starts**.